Article I: Name

 Section 2: Pledge Treatment

 The Pledge Ceremony is performed according to the National Fraternity ritual.
 There is no hazing or informal initiation in connection with the functions of this Chapter.
 Any mistreatment of pledges at any time is considered a violation of the purposes of this Chapter and the National Fraternity.
-Treatment of pledges must be in accordance with Rensselaer Polytechnic Institute, APO Nationals, and this Chapter’s requirements.
+Treatment of pledges must be in accordance with Rensselaer Polytechnic Institute and APO Nationals.

 Section 3: Big Brother Little Brother

-The Membership Vice President and the pledgemasters are responsible for making big-little pairings.
+The Membership Vice President and the Pledgemasters are responsible for making big-little pairings.
 The Membership Vice President may opt out of this process.
 The Big Brother Little Brother Ceremony is held according to Chapter ritual.
 The Big Brother assists the pledge in preparation for Active Membership.
-The Membership Vice President and the Big Brother may report to the Chapter on the pledge's fitness for Active Membership.
+The Membership Vice President and the Big Brother may report to the Chapter on the pledge's preparedness for Active Membership.